 Navigating the complex world of child custody can be overwhelming for parents in New York City.
 Understanding the legal terminology and the implications it holds is crucial for ensuring the well-being and stability of children.
 One term that frequently arises in custody disputes is “full custody.”
 In this article, we will delve into the meaning of full custody in New York City, shedding light on its significance and the potential impact it can have on both parents and children.

 When facing a custody battle, it is vital to seek the guidance and support of a knowledgeable New York family law attorney.
-At The Law Office of Richard Roman Shum, our New York child custody lawyers provide invaluable assistance by explaining the intricacies of the various forms of custody, ensuring that parents understand the rights and responsibilities associated with those arrangements.
-Our team will guide you through the legal process, helping you prepare a compelling case to present before the family court.
+At The Law Office of Richard Roman Shum, our New York child custody lawyers can assist by providing invaluable assistance, explaining the intricacies of the various forms of custody, and helping parents understand the rights and responsibilities associated with those arrangements.
+Our team can guide you through the legal process, helping you prepare a compelling case to present before the family court.
 Contact us today at (646) 259-3416 to schedule a consultation.

 Definition of Full Custody